haruyukitanuki/kumoha-react/README.md

 * **`useKumoha()`**
   Exposes the underlying `Kumoha` engine instance.
 Useful for calling methods directly.

-  > [!TIP]
-  > This hook is especially important for users who want to use `sendButtonAction`.
+  This hook is especially important for users who want to use `sendButtonAction`.
 Use of other internal engine functions is intended for advanced users familiar with the inner workings of `@tanuden/kumoha`.

   For more details, refer to the main Kumoha library on GitHub: [@tanuden/kumoha](https://github.com/haruyukitanuki/kumoha)